ParallelMaths/parallel/pages/7-15-blackboard-equation.md

 :::

 ::: problem id=6_2 marks=1
-__6.2__ Such machines often involve domino toppling, and in the second minute of the video there is domino toppling, but there are no dominos.
+__6.2__ Such machines often involve domino toppling, and there is domino toppling within the first minute of this video.
+However, in the second minute of the video there is domino toppling, but there are no dominos.
 What four objects are toppled?

 * [x] Chairs
 * [ ] Tables